FAQ

 Can I trigger screening on demand?

 Use the action in HubSpot Workflows to re-screen on a schedule, when a deal stage changes, after a form submission, or anywhere else automation makes sense.
-The daily backfill cron is the default safety net, the workflow action is the precision tool.
+The daily backfill cron is the default safety net.
+The workflow action is for when you want a fresh screen at a specific point in an automation.

 Still have questions?

 We are a small team and we read every email.
-Tell us about your HubSpot setup and we will reply.
+Ready to start, or want to talk it through first?